sgombiner/CMPINF-10-Final-Project/README.md

 * Heegwon Yang:

 * Hongyang Wei:
   Brookline has the most facilities related to entertainment.
 However, the non-entertainment related facilities in Brookline isn't soo high.
 Squirrel Hill South rating number 5 in entertainment and number 2 in non-entertainment facilities, so we consider it's the best neighborhood related to facilities.
+I'm not surprised that Squirrel Hill has been named the best neighborhood because I will also be moving there from my dormitory next semester.
+I have looked into the area and found that not only is it safe, but it also has a full range of amenities nearby, including gas stations, supermarkets, restaurants, entertainment facilities, sports fields, and more, all intertwined with public transportation.